Chariots of Fire (album)

+The film score combines styles from across the musical spectrum including prog-rock, symphonic classical music and new age.

 A new style

 The film's director, Hugh Hudson, chose Vangelis to compose the film's music, after becoming impressed with his albums Opera Sauvage and China and having worked with Vangelis on commercials in Paris during the 1970s.
 A Yamaha CS-80 synthesizer was used on the recording.
 Vangelis played all the instruments, including synthesizers, acoustic piano, drums and percussion, and recorded the score in his Nemo studio in London, which he had set up in 1975.
 The music that he came up with, mostly electronic for a period film, initiated a new style in film scoring.
 The use of synthesizers in film scores beyond mere textures, and their convenience in allowing directors, producers, and studios to hear preliminary versions of full scores found its roots in Chariots of Fire.